hrajchert/mddoc/docs/src/MarkdownReader.js.md

-Improve the error handling when the block is not valid JSON RECONECTAR
+Improve the error handling when the block is not valid JSON

-{ % code_todo
+{%code_todo
-    "src" : "src/MarkdownReader.js",
+    "src" : "src/markdown-parser/MarkdownFileReader.ts",
     "priority" : 3,
     "ref" : {
-        "text" : "var attr = JSON.parse"
+        "text" : "const attr = JSON.parse"
     }
 %}